uswitch/klint/README.md

 We started Klint to help us move more production teams over to our Kubernetes infrastructure.
 It helps us achieve:

 1. Identify and debug erroneous objects
-2. Nudge objects in line with our policy as both change.
+2. Nudge objects in line with our policy as both change over time

 For example, we run another tool called [kiam](https://github.com/uswitch/kiam) to integrate with AWS' IAM roles, allocating each pod its own session-based credentials.
 On more than one occasion an application team had problems